 - a.
-Any wholesale storage, wholesale or retail lumber yard, industrial or manufacturing use including processing, fabrication and assembly; provided however, that no use shall be permitted which would be seriously detrimental or offensive to adjoining districts or tend to reduce property values by reason of dirt, odor, fumes, smoke, gas, sewage, refuse and other waste material, noise or excessive vibration or explosion or fire. - b.
+Any wholesale storage, wholesale or retail lumber yard, industrial or manufacturing use including processing, fabrication and assembly; provided however, that no use shall be permitted which would be seriously detrimental or offensive to adjoining districts or tend to reduce property values by reason of dirt, odor, fumes, smoke, gas, sewage, refuse and other waste material, noise or excessive vibration or explosion or fire, or which may contaminate ground water, any stream or other body of water or wet area. - b.
 Restaurants or other eating places serving food only to persons seated at tables or counters, if no mechanical or live entertainment is regularly furnished. - c.
-Automobile filling stations for the dispensing and sale of fuels, lubricants, radiator fluids and accessories, and the performance of incidental services including tire changing, tube repairing, lubrication and washing. - d.
+Automobile filling stations for the dispensing and sale of fuels, lubricants, radiator fluids and accessories, and the performance of incidental services including tire changing, tube repairing, lubrication and washing, if a special permit is granted by the Board of Appeals. - d.
 Such similar uses as the Board of Appeals may approve and grant special permits therefor, which meet the guideline for approval as found in Article IX, VI, C, 5, "Special Permit Guidelines", of this bylaw. - e.
 Garages for the sale or repair of new or used motor vehicles if a permit therefor is granted by the Board of Appeals. - f.
 All uses permitted in Limited Industrial Districts under items "a" and "b" inclusive in III-C-1. - g.
 Hotels, motels, overnight cabins, trailer camps or parks may be established, provided a permit therefor is granted by the Board of Appeals.
 Said Board shall attach to each permit issued such conditions as it deems advisable for the disposal of sewage, refuse and other waste matter as are not inconsistent with any regulations of the Board of Health. - h.
 Private clubhouses, meeting halls, and lodge rooms to be used by fraternal or other organizations, provided that a site plan is submitted under provisions of this bylaw. - i.
 Animal shelters, animal hospitals, boarding and training kennels and other activities related thereto which are operated by public or semi-public institutions of a philanthropic or charitable character, provided that a permit for such use be granted by the Board of Selectmen, subject to appropriate conditions and safeguards. - j.
-Uses, whether or not on the same parcel as activities permitted as a matter or right, accessory to activities permitted as a matter of right, which activities are necessary in connection with scientific research or scientific development or related production, may be permitted upon the issuance of a special permit provided the granting authority finds that the proposed accessory does not substantially derogate from the public good.
+Uses, whether or not on the same parcel as activities permitted as a matter or right, accessory to activities permitted as a matter of right, which activities are necessary in connection with scientific research or scientific development or related production, may be permitted upon the issuance of a special permit provided the granting authority finds that the proposed accessory does not substantially derogate from the public good. - k.
+Recreational facilities, such as tennis courts, ice skating rinks, swimming pools, athletic clubs having handball and squash courts and gymnasiums, provided that a special permit is granted by the Board of Appeals and a site plan is submitted under the provisions of this bylaw.